bryanherger/vertica-datasketch/README.md

 # Vertica DataSketches
 This repository contains C++ bindings between Apache Datasketches library and Vertica Database.
-It was created by the Analytics Infrastructure teams at Criteo.

 Details on the library and underlying algorithm can be found at https://datasketches.apache.org/

 This extensions uses the open-source C++ implementation from https://github.com/apache/datasketches-cpp

-**Currently only the theta sketch, Hll (HyperLogLog) sketch, and frequency sketch are implemented for Vertica, see examples below.**
+**Currently the theta sketch, Hll (HyperLogLog) sketch, and frequency sketch are implemented for Vertica, see examples below.**

 ## Install
 This library requires cmake 3.14+  "yum install cmake3" package should install the correct version.
 Then run: